Hyperparameter optimization

 In machine learning, hyperparameter optimization or tuning is the problem of choosing a set of optimal hyperparameters for a learning algorithm.
-A hyperparameter is a parameter whose value is used to control the learning process.
-By contrast, the values of other parameters (typically node weights) are learned.
+A hyperparameter is a parameter whose value is used to control the learning process, which must be configured before the process starts.

-The same kind of machine learning model can require different constraints, weights or learning rates to generalize different data patterns.
-These measures are called hyperparameters, and have to be tuned so that the model can optimally solve the machine learning problem.
-Hyperparameter optimization finds a tuple of hyperparameters that yields an optimal model which minimizes a predefined loss function on given independent data.
-The objective function takes a tuple of hyperparameters and returns the associated loss.
-Cross-validation is often used to estimate this generalization performance.
+Hyperparameter optimization determines the set of hyperparameters that yields an optimal model which minimizes a predefined loss function on a given data set.
+The objective function takes a set of hyperparameters and returns the associated loss.
+Cross-validation is often used to estimate this generalization performance, and therefore choose the set of values for hyperparameters that maximize it.